Graduate Certificates in Mechanical Engineering

 byungki_kim@uml.edu

-This 12-credit certificate program will provide an interdisciplinary education and training for engineers who will work in the fast growing MEMS/NEMS industry with microsystems design methods, advanced microfabrication, packaging and assembly techniques, VLSI circuits design and fabrication, nanoelectronics, nano-assembly and integration, material processing.
-Both hands-on and product oriented practice will be emphasized.
+This 12-credit certificate program provides an interdisciplinary education and training for engineers who will work in the fast growing MEMS/NEMS industry with microsystems design methods, advanced microfabrication, packaging and assembly techniques, VLSI circuits design and fabrication, nanoelectronics, nano-assembly and integration, material processing.
+Both hands-on and product oriented practice are emphasized.

 Choose four courses with at least one course from Group 1 and at least one course from Group 2.